 - Enter below as typed

-Note: macOS 12 (Monterey) requires the location be entered as a wildcard domain.
+Note: macOS 12 (Monterey) or later requires the location be entered as a wildcard domain.

 - Quit the Keychain Access app